frankframework/frank-manual/docs/source/operator/database.rst

 ..
 WARNING::

    In production, you are strongly discouraged to modify your data this way.
 Maintaining the data should be the responsibility of the Frank configs you deployed.
 A wise system administrator should configure security such that only authorized operators can use this page of the Frank!Framework.
-If you are a system administrator yourself, please contact `WeAreFrank! <www.wearefrank.nl>`_ for instructions how to configure security.
+For more information, see :ref:`deploymentSecurity`.